mjdetullio/gradle-coverity-plugin/README.md

     // Directory Coverity uses during emit/analyze/commit
     intermediateDir = "${project.buildDir}/coverity/intermediate"

+    // Path to strip from the beginning of each file's absolute path during analyze stripPath = project.projectDir

     // Path to your Coverity Analysis Tools root directory (leave "bin" off the end)
     // If env var is not set and you don't set this, it assumes "${COVERITY_HOME}/bin" is on your PATH coverityHome = System.getenv('COVERITY_HOME')